 Interacting with the legislature, the President has the right to initiate legislation and is empowered to sign or reject laws.
-The President has the right to adopt decrees, special acts that have the force of a law.
-Decrees and orders of the President are mandatory all over the territory of Belarus.
+On the basis of and in accordance with the President has the right to adopt decrees, special acts that have the force of a law.
+Decrees of the President are mandatory all over the territory of Belarus.

 The President represents the unity of the people, guarantees the implementation of the main objectives of domestic and foreign policies, and represents the Republic of Belarus in relations with other states and international organizations.

 The President takes measures to protect the sovereignty of the Republic of Belarus, its national security and territorial integrity.